depenguin-me/depenguin-run/README.md

 If you have trouble with the ssh connection, wait 2 minutes and try again.

+### 4. [Optional] Some UEFI systems may need edits to /etc/fstab
+Make sure to correct, or simply comment out, the /etc/fstab entry for `/boot/efi` before rebooting, as `bsdinstall` uses the device names visible in QEMU, which may differ. (see [this issue](https://github.com/depenguin-me/mfsbsd-13.1-script/issues/57#issuecomment-1280604676))

-### 4. Install FreeBSD-13.1 using unattended bsdinstall
+### 5. Install FreeBSD-13.1 using unattended bsdinstall
 Copy the file `depenguin_settings.sh.sample` to `depenguin_settings.sh` and edit for your server's details.

     cp depenguin_settings.sh.sample depenguin_settings.sh